QCaudron/iterated-inference-pipeline/README.md

 plom-sfi
 ========

-Simulation Forecasting and Inference methods for PLoM
+Simulation Forecasting and Inference methods for http://www.plom.io/

-NOTE: This README is dedicated to plom-sfi developers.
-If you are interested in using PLoM simulation, forecasting and inference methods please go to http://www.plom.io/ where you will find appropriate documentation.

 - pmbuilder command line tools.
 The code lives in script/
 - Python code to generate model in plain C. The code lives in model_builder/